shopware/store-api-reference/docs/guides/quick-start/work-with-the-cart.md

 ### `order.deliveries`

 Shopware's data model is capable of representing multiple deliveries or shipments within a single order.
-Each delivery can have a different set of items, shipping method and delivery dates.
-However, in our current version, Shopware doesn't support creation of multiple deliveries out of the box, so most likely, you'll just be using `order.deliveries[0]` .
+Each delivery can have different items, shipping methods, and delivery dates.
+However, in our current version, Shopware does not support the creation of multiple deliveries out of the box, so most likely, you will just be using `order.deliveries[0]`.

 ### `order.transactions`

-A transaction represents a payment for an order.
-It contains a payment method, an amount and a state.
-An order can have multiple payments \(for example, if a payment fails, you can [switch methods](handling-the-payment.md#handle-exceptions) and create a second transaction with an alternative payment method\).
+A transaction represents payment for an order.
+It contains a payment method, an amount, and a state.
+An order can have multiple payment methods \(for example, if a payment fails, you can [switch methods](handling-the-payment.md#handle-exceptions) and create a second transaction with an alternative payment method\).

 ### `order.addresses`

-An order can have multipel associated addresses \(e.g. for shipping or deliverie/s\).
+An order can have multiple associated addresses \(e.g. for shipping or delivery\).
 Those will be passed in the `addresses` association.
 You can map them using their references in the order, such as `order.billingMethodId` or `order.deliveries[*].shippingOrderAddressId` .

 ### `order.lineItems`